level-3/SFND-Project3/README.md

 *Compute the time-to-collision in second for all matched 3D objects using only keypoint correspondences from the matched bounding boxes between current and previous frame.*

+The mean of euclidean distances between the current frame and previous frame matched keypoints were calculated.
+The median distance was then calculated to remove the outliers.

 ```cpp
 // Compute time-to-collision (TTC) based on keypoint correspondences in successive images